 - enable Council to monitor compliance with obligations and, where appropriate, carry out management actions under the Biosecurity Act.
 The purpose of each Program, and when they are in effect, are detailed in the Biosecurity Plan.

-The Biosecurity Programs enable Council to monitor compliance with obligations and, where appropriate, carry out management actions under the Biosecurity Act.
-The purpose of each Program, when the Programs start (February 2018) and the period over which the Programs are to be carried out (until 31 December 2022) are detailed in the Biosecurity Plan.
+The Biosecurity programs enable Council to monitor compliance with obligations and, where appropriate, carry out management actions under the Biosecurity Act.
+The purpose of each program and the period over which the programs are to be carried out (from February 2018 until 31 December 2022), are detailed in the Biosecurity Plan.

 Properties to be monitored include any land containing vegetation or other features of sufficient size to harbour invasive plants or animals that are restricted matter.